apache/spark/docs/streaming-programming-guide.md

 `words` DStream.
 Note that we defined the transformation using a [FlatMapFunction](api/scala/index.html#org.apache.spark.api.java.function.FlatMapFunction) object.
-As we will discover along the way, there are a number of such convenience classes in the Java API that help define DStream transformations.
+As we will discover along the way, there are a number of such convenience classes in the Java API that help defines DStream transformations.

 Next, we want to count these words.